Reformed Church of New Paltz Records

 Collection Description

-This finding aid covers Reformed Church of New Paltz (RCNP) records housed at HHS (MSS.065) and at RCNP, contained in eight bound RCNP church registers and several miscellaneous folders of loose items.
-The RCNP materials also include an additional church register maintained by the Conferentie Church (Owl Church) during its existence from 1767 to 1783.
+This finding aid covers Reformed Church of New Paltz (RCNP) records that have been digitized and are available online as part of the New Paltz Historic Documents Project (NPHD).
+They are housed both at HHS (early records into the 1770s and a small number of later miscellaneous records) and at RCNP (the majority of records post-1770s).
+Records are contained in eight bound RCNP church registers and additional foldered bound items and documents.
+The RCNP records include an additional church register maintained by the Conferentie Church (Owl Church), which split off from the First Reformed Church from 1767 to 1783.
 This book was most likely returned to the RCNP when the two churches reunited.

-The majority of the records described here are found within the registers, which date from 1683 to 1882.
-Loose records in folders are miscellaneous in nature, with most dating prior to 1780, but including scattered items from 1807 to ca. 1895.
-Some additional pre-1882 materials and most post-1882 materials are housed at RCNP and not covered in this finding aid.
+The majority of the records described here are found within the church registers, which date from 1683 to 1882.
+Loose documents and bound items in folders, and items tucked into some of the registers, are miscellaneous in nature with dates ranging widely, from 1720 to 1911.
+Some additional pre-1882 church records and the majority of post-1882 records are housed at RCNP; these are not digitized and are not covered in this finding aid.

 Vital Records

 The Second Register includes baptisms from 1729-1765 (child/parents’ names, date, and sponsors are provided).
 Baptisms continue in the Third Register from 1765 to November 1816.
-Baptisms pick up again in February 1817 in the Seventh Register, going through to 1882 in the Eighth and Ninth Registers.
-There is a gap in the second half of 1851 and in 1848.
+Baptisms pick up again in February 1817 in the Seventh Register, going through November 1831.
+The Eighth Register includes baptisms of infants by name from Jan 17, 1832 to Dec 10, 1848.
+The names of adults admitted by confession of faith and baptism continue to be noted in the consistory minutes in the Eighth Register, but these also appear to be recorded in the list of baptisms of infants and adults from January 7, 1849 to September 16, 1882 that appears in the Ninth Register (although researchers should check both registers).
+The Ninth Register list includes names of child and parents as appropriate, birth date, baptism date, death date, and remarks.
 Baptisms for the Conferentie Church are included in its register, dating from August 1767 to June 1779.

-There are very few death records in the early registers.
-Some are provided in the Eighth Register, and the Ninth Register includes a record of deaths and funerals from March 1849 to December 1880.
+Deaths.
+There are very few death records in the early church registers.
+Some deaths are interspersed with consistory minutes in the Eighth Register (which begins in 1832), and the Ninth Register includes a record of deaths and funerals from March 1849 to December 1880.
+As with other types of records, researchers should consult both registers for dates between 1849 and 1875.
+Records frequently include cause of death and notes made by the pastor about the location of the funeral, highlights for the decedent’s eulogy, and the book, chapter, and verse of the planned Scripture reading.
 Deaths are not recorded in the Conferentie Church register.

 Consistory Records

 In the Reformed Church tradition, the local church is governed by a consistory made up of elders, deacons and ministers.
 The First Register records the church's organization on January 22, 1683, but records of consistory meetings do not begin until 1730 in the Second Register, continuing until 1765.
-Consistory minutes continue in the Third Register from 1760 to 1798 in Dutch (not yet translated) and 1799 to 1816 in English.
-They pick up again in the Sixth Register (in English), from June 1817 to May 1831 and January 1832 to April 1875.
-The Conferentie Church Register also includes consistory records, in Dutch, dating from 1768 to 1776.
+Consistory minutes continue in the Third Register from 1766 to 1798 in Dutch (not yet translated) and 1799 to 1816 in English.
+They pick up again in the Sixth Register from June 1817 to May 1831, and in the Eighth Register from January 1832 to April 1875.
+The Conferentie Church Register includes consistory records, in Dutch, dating from 1768 to 1776.

-Consistory minutes primarily document elections of elders and deacons, but also sometimes record other events.
+Early consistory minutes (through 1831 in the Second and Sixth Registers) primarily document elections of elders and deacons, but occasionally record other events.
 The Second Register documents the congregation’s union with the Dutch Reformed Church in 1753, as well as an accusation of dishonesty lodged against Abraham LeFever by Hanyoory Rang in 1761-62 and its resolution.

-In addition to the Conferentie Church Register that documents the life of that church, records relating to the 1760s and 1770s Coetus/Conferentie dispute appear in other registers and loose documents.
-These include: a copy of the minutes of the 1771 unification meeting in New York City in the Second Register; an August 1765 document in Dutch in the Third Register, likely related to Hendricus DuBois’ refusal to appear before the Consistory to address accusations of schism;a loose letter dated 1760 in the HHS miscellaneous folders; and a loose account record in the RCNP miscellaneous folders.
+The Conferentie Church Register documents the life of that congregation through consistory meeting minutes from 1768-1776, and records relating to the Coetus/Conferentie dispute also appear in other registers and loose documents.
+These include: a copy of the minutes of the 1771 unification meeting in New York City in the Second Register; an August 1765 document in Dutch in the Third Register, likely related to Hendricus DuBois’ refusal to appear before the Consistory to address accusations of schism; a loose letter dated 1760 in the HHS miscellaneous folders; and a loose account record in the RCNP miscellaneous folders.

 Ministerial Records